CalHenry/job-scraper-llm-comparison/README.md

 We use Pydantic for the LLM twice:

 - to create the structured output schema for the LLM to follow (it's just a pydantic model).
-It helps substantially the LLM.
+It helps substantially the LLM
 - to validate the LLM's output

 ### 🌐 How browsers work: